balovbohdan/javascript-interview/README.md

 # JavaScript Interview Questions
 Collection of questions/tasks for JavaScript interview.
+It is in development mode now.

 # Contents
 - [Core](/core/README.md)